Multavit-YT/YT-Multavit/index.md

 <div>

-  You probably know me as Multavit Gaming, a Starblast YouTuber.
-This is the channel that I’ll be posting Minecraft vids from now on so make sure to sub! :D On my main Starblast channel, I upload videos of starblast.io and chess (not very often).
+  You probably know me as Multavit, a Starblast YouTuber.
+This is the channel that I’ll be posting Minecraft vids from now on so make sure to sub! :D On my main Starblast channel, I upload videos of Starblast.io and chess (not very often).
 I used to yell in my videos like a god damn canary but now I'll scream like an idiot :).
 Speaking of which please consider subscribing, it’s free, you can always unsubscribe and it’ll get me closer to 1K subs! :) NOW GO START PLAYING STARBLAST!!

   My Favorite Starblast Videos: